 Three Canadian marijuana companies, Aurora Cannabis Inc., Aurora Cannabis Enterprises, Inc., and Medreleaf Corp., were sued recently in a products liability class action in the Superior Court of Justice for Ontario, Canada.
 The lawsuit alleges, among other things, that the Defendants failed to warn customers, patients, and their treating physicians of the danger of developing Cannabinoid Hyperemesis Syndrome (“CHS”) from the ordinary use of cannabis products.
-To my knowledge, no similar lawsuits have been filed in the United States, but copycat litigation here may not be far off.
+No similar lawsuits have been filed in the United States, but copycat litigation may not be far off.

 CHS is associated with long-term, high dose cannabis use, particularly among users who started as teenagers.
 The symptoms of CHS include severe nausea, repeated vomiting, severe abdominal pain, and a compulsive desire to take hot showers or baths.
 If untreated, CHS can lead to dehydration and electrolyte imbalances, which can result in seizures, shock, kidney failure, and muscle spasms or weakness.
 Symptoms resolve with the cessation of cannabis use after a few days.